gampnico/paeon/README.md

 # Paeon

-A rudimentary framework for analysing COVID data in Austria.
+A rudimentary framework for analysing COVID data for Austria.

 This aims to provide a more interactive approach than the [AGES Dashboard]("https://covid19-dashboard.ages.at/"), by allowing the user to compare regional trends and selected time periods, rather than just a national snapshot.